PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level24.md

 Since the cron job executes the script as `bandit24`, the value of `myname` is `bandit24`.

-Next, the script changes the working directory:
+Next, the script changes its working directory:

 ```bash
 cd /var/spool/"$myname"/foo || exit
 ```

-The script will be terminated if `cd` fails.
-Because the value of `myname` is `bandit24`, the working directory now is `/var/spool/bandit24/foo`.
+The script terminates if `cd` fails.

+Because the value of `myname` is `bandit24`, the working directory becomes `/var/spool/bandit24/foo`.

-Then, the script prints the purpose of the next loop statement, which is executing and deleting all scripts in `/var/spool/$myname/foo`.
+Then, the script prints a message before processing the files in that directory.

-The loop statement iterates through all files and directories (hidden ones are included) in the working directory.
-The `if` statement sercurely checks to make sure that no `i` matches `.` or `..`.
+The loop iterates through all entries in the working directory, including hidden entries:

 ```bash
 for i in * .*;